MushroomRL/mushroom-rl/docs/index.rst

 Installation troubleshooting
 ---------------------------
-Common problems with the installation of MushroomRL arise in case some of its dependency are broken or not installed.
+Common problems with the installation of MushroomRL arise in case some of its dependencies are broken or not installed.
 In general, we recommend installing MushroomRL with the option ``all`` to install all the Python dependencies.
 The installation time mostly depends on the time to install the dependencies.
 When no dependencies are installed, the installation time is approximately 10 minutes long.